Tradewind Books: Awards and recognition

 Books and authors published by Tradewind Books have been recognized and awarded around the world.
+Anna Carries Water, a best selling picture book written by Olive Senior and illustrated by Laura James, is the recipient of many accolades including a New York Public Library Best Book of 2014.
+A Day With Yayah, written by Nicola Campbell and illustrated by Julie Flett was a finalist for the BC Book Prize in 2018, and was listed as a resource in the BC First Peoples 12 Teacher Resource Guide, created by the First Nations Education Steering Committee.
 Black Dog Dream Dog, written by Michele Superle and illustrated by Millie Ballance, and Honey Cake, written by Joan Betty Stuchner and illustrated by Cynthia Nugent, both won the Chocolate Lily Award.
 Another book illustrated by Millie Ballance, The Eco Diary of Kiran Singer, written by Sue Ann Alderson, won the Henry Bergh Children's Book Award (2007).
 The King Has Goat Ears, written by Katarina Jovanovic and illustrated by Philippe Béha, won the Christie Harris Illustrated Children's Literature Prize (2009 BC Book Prizes).
 Abby's Birds, written by Ellen Schwartz and illustrated by Sima Elizabeth Shefrin, won the Elizabeth-Mrazik Cleaver Award for Illustration (2007).

 In 2012, Paul Yee, author of eight titles for Tradewind, was awarded the Vicky Metcalf Award for Children's Literature by the Writers' Trust of Canada for his lifetime achievement.